-The Lorne Sculpture Biennale (LSB) is a vibrant festival celebrating the best of Australian and International sculpture.
-‘Landfall’—the curatorial theme for 2018—is devoted to the pressing global issue of nature and endangerment, where the selected artists’ sculptures will explore the intersection of nature, humanity and art.
-Over three weekends the stunning Lorne foreshore and surrounds will become the picturesque pedestal for these works, and the venue for a vibrant program of festival events.
+The Lorne Sculpture Biennale (LSB) is a vibrant festival celebrating the best of Australian and International sculpture, and is a free public event held every two years.
+‘Landfall’, the curatorial theme for 2018, is devoted to pressing global issues of nature and endangerment, explored via specific curatorial themes.
+Artists use the medium of sculpture (inc. light, sound, performance, and projection) to explore these themes and the intersection of nature, humanity, and art.
+Over three weekends the stunning Lorne foreshore and surrounds become the picturesque pedestal for these works, and the venue for a vibrant program of festival events.

 Read more about the art, the program of additional events, and environmental initiatives HERE.

 For media releases, newsletters, and other important info click HERE.

 WHEN, WHERE, & COST

 Sat 17 March – Mon 2 April 2018

 The sculptures will be on display 24/7 in public spaces, this is a FREE event to attend.

 Lorne is a seaside town in Victoria, Australia, and a popular destination on the Great Ocean Road tourist route.
 Nestled along the foreshore where the Great Otway National Park meets the ocean, the LSB site has always lent itself to work that engages with environment.

 Read more about Lorne HERE.

 In October 2005 a meeting of Friends of Lorne Arts met at Graeme Wilkie’s Qdos Art Gallery to discuss his long held dream to stage a world-class sculpture exhibition along the dramatic sweep of Lorne’s famous foreshore.
 This resulted in overwhelming support from the community and regional authorities, and the formation of Lorne Sculpture Exhibition Inc.